toyindawudu/Reservia/README.md

 **Pain-Points**
 1. Making the site responsive was something that I foound quite challenging
+2. Not knowing how to use a software that could give me accurate measurements made the process troublesome

 **Features of the website**
 - Users can search through their choice of cities